-We announce material information to the public through filings with the SEC, the investor relations page on our website, press releases, public conference calls, and webcasts in order to achieve broad, non-exclusionary distribution of information to the public and for complying with our disclosure obligations under Regulation FD.
+We announce material information to the public through filings with the SEC, the investor relations page on our website, our X account (@aurora_inno), our LinkedIn account, press releases, public conference calls, and webcasts in order to achieve broad, non-exclusionary distribution of information to the public and for complying with our disclosure obligations under Regulation FD.
 We encourage investors, the media, and others to follow the channels listed above and to review the information disclosed through such channels.
 Any updates to the list of disclosure channels through which we will announce information will be posted on the investor relations page on our website.